phr3nzy/dawai/README.md

 This repository contains the Frontend of Dawai (not the landing page, it's [here](https://www.github.com/phr3nzy/dawai-landing)).
 Built using Vue, Vuetify & Nuxt!

-## How to contribute to Dawai?
+## Contributions

-Fire up a fork and do any and all contributions you'd like, even the smallest things count.
-When you're done, hit the New PR button and you're all set to go!
+Helps us make the process of finding medicine easier, anything helps!
 Currently what needs to be done is:

 - Contributions & community guidelines
 - General Documentation